 This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Laser Welding – 4”.

-1. Which of the following material properties should match before joining to components by transmission welding method.
+1. Which of the following material properties should match before joining to components by a transmission welding method.

 a) Electrical properties